-I am working on a Varangian Guard tunic.
+I made a Varangian Guard tunic for my now ex-boyfriend.
 To my knowledge, there have been no findings of one.
 They have been described as red with gold-braided trim.
 I also can’t remember where I heard this, but I believe it was stated somewhere that they were also in the style of the local Byzantium tunics.
 So I decided to have it as described (red with gold braided trim) and with embroidered roundels in the.Byzantine fashion.

 I made a belt favor with my arms on it.
 This is one example as to how sometimes embroidery takes MUCH longer than one thinks it will.
 That is the reason why I don’t sell my embroidery.
 Nobody would pay me an hourly rate to do it, even if it was just minimum wage.
 I machine sewed the fabric into a belt favor.